 Before I begin, I was provided with a review copy of this game in exchange for an honest review.
 This is not a paid review.
-The video review will be coming soon, so check back later to check it out.
+If you would rather watch a video of this review you can check it out below.
 You can get your own copy here.

 A game about creating a garden, and your goal is to place characters in the garden in a place where they will have the most attractive view.
 Hmm.
 Tell me more?
 It will mostly involve tile laying, and have a bunch of 3-d scenery.

 Now usually, I would probably tap out here.
 On the surface it sounds like a superfluous theme, with a mechanic that is not particularly my favorite in tile laying.
 HOWEVER, a few months back I review another tile laying garden creation game The One Hundred Torii, and I really enjoyed that, and it was gorgeous.
 My wife also enjoyed it, so when the time came, I thought, well let’s see if these tile laying garden games can go 2 for 2.